 - “A Host will preserve its existence, except if self-preservation is in conflict with the first or second directive”

-The experience for participants playing Hosts relies on objectification, the absence of conscience, and servitude to humans.
+The experience for participants playing Hosts relies on objectification, the absence of consciousness, and servitude to humans.
 It is not an experience that is suitable for all players, because it is very oppressive.
 If you have problems feeling objectified, please consider not playing a Host.

 QA consists of two different departments: Security and Maintenance.